wendyliga/mimiq/README.md

 ```
 mimiq
 ```
-Just simple to call mimiq, it will automatically detect current running simulator and record it for yoy
+Just simple to call mimiq, it will automatically detect current running simulator and record it for you

 ## Stop
 ```